 In regards to the former, Ultimate Desires is a handsomely mounted affair that really underlines how far Curtis and co-producer/director Lloyd Simandl had come since their DIY beginnings.
 North American’s fourth pairing with John Eyres and Geoff Griffiths’ EGM Film International following Slow Burn, Empire of Ash III, and the aforementioned Xtro II, Ultimate Desires continues the glossy stylistic upswing instigated by Eyres’ Slow Burn in that it’s a proper-looking movie with lighting effects and visual textures (as opposed to the point n’ shoot mechanics of Ladies of the Lotus and the original Empire).
 Making good use of heavy shadows, helmer Simandl slathers the film with a noirish sheen that complements its themes of mystery and deception, and several genuinely elegant compositions render it a rich and often eye-catching viewing experience.

-However, despite its aesthetic pomp and a stunning match cut that seamlessly ties the fates of two antagonists together, Ultimate Desires is a choppily edited picture that lacks narrative focus and cohesion.
+However, despite its aesthetic pomp and a stunning match cut that seamlessly ties the fates of two characters together, Ultimate Desires is a choppily edited picture that lacks narrative focus and cohesion.
 It goes one way, stops, sprints back, turns left and darts right — Derek Whelan’s schizophrenic splicing is as unfocused as Ted Hubert’s logic-leaping script .
-Is it an erotic thriller, as the film’s succulently sleazy hook and titles suggest (Ultimate Desires was made and is also occasionally known as ‘Silhouette’)?
+Is it an erotic thriller, as the film’s succulently sleazy hook and dual titles suggest (Ultimate Desires was made and is also known as ‘Silhouette’)?
 A character study?
 Or is it a Cold War conspiracy caper?
 The answer is somewhere awkwardly in between.
 Like Empire of Ash I and III and, even, EGM’s later, non-North American affiliated joint, Monolith (1993), Ultimate Desires is a stockpile; a tale where all the spaghetti is thrown at the wall in the hope that something sticks.

 Still, that’s not an out and out slam.
 For undemanding fans of ‘11PM on cable’-type fare, Simandl’s attention-holding time-killer ticks enough of the right boxes.
 Ultimate Desires defaulting to North American’s above-noted ‘formula’ does yield a decent burst of vehicular carnage, and there’s plenty of gunfire.
 And though the smattering of flesh on show is a mite coy, and the whole secret sect/illuminati angle needlessly convoluted, Tracy Scoggins does look mighty fine in her skintight dresses (especially when ‘bound heat’ maestro Simandl subjects her to a lil’ light bondage), and the film’s action unspooling around a rasping svengali figure, cloaked in the darkness of a boardroom, save for his wildly gesticulating hands, is a deliciously silly and OTT flourish.